j-w-matlock/Econ-Toolbox/README.md

 \text{EAD} = \sum_{i=1}^{n-1} \tfrac{1}{2}\left(D_i + D_{i+1}\right)\left(P_i - P_{i+1}\right).
 $$

 Optional stage information allows plotting stage–damage and stage–frequency relations.
-Frequencies must decrease monotonically for the integration to be valid.
+Exceedance probabilities are automatically sorted in descending order and validated to ensure they decrease monotonically for the integration to be valid.

 ### 2. Storage Cost and O&M Calculator
 A multi-step worksheet for estimating the annual cost of reallocating reservoir storage.